 - Squat while keeping your back flat.

-- Then, drive through the legs to return to a standing position as you pull the kettlebell to shoulder height.
+- Then, drive through the legs to return to a standing position as you pull the kettlebell to shoulder height, elbows out.

-- Bring the kettlebell back to shoulder height and repeat.
+- Lower the kettlebell back to between your legs and squat again.

 3. Goblet Squats

 Carvajal says goblet squats, like other squats, help you build lower-body strength, lean muscle mass and increased muscle engagement.
-They make for a great at-home exercise because all you need is a little bit of space and either a dumbbell or a kettlebell.
+They make for a great at-home exercise because all you need is a little bit of space and either a dumbbell or a kettlebell (a heavy textbook or a jug of laundry detergent can be convenient alternatives).
 "The prime movers are the glutes and quads, but other muscles in the lower body also contribute to the movement," Carvajal says.

 - Stand with your feet between hip- and shoulder-width apart.
 Hold a dumbbell or kettlebell against your chest.